Azure/azure-kusto-spark/docs/KustoSink.md

 ### Performance Considerations

 Write performance depends on multiple factors, such as cluster scale of both Spark and Kusto clusters.
-WIth regards to Kusto target cluster configuration, one of the factors that impacts performance and latency is [Ingestion Batching Policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/batchingpolicy).
+Regarding Kusto target cluster configuration, one of the factors that impacts performance and latency is [Ingestion Batching Policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/batchingpolicy).
 Default policy works well for typical scenarios, especially when writing large amounts of data as batch.
 For reduced latency, consider altering the policy to a relatively low value (minimal allowed is 10 seconds).